Who are our members?

 What are our goals?

-O – Ordinances that help protect and correct the water quality in our lakes, rivers and streams.
+Education of lake property owners to preserve and protect the water quality in our lakes, rivers and streams.

-L – Lakes with excellent water quality to provide a strong economic base for the county and state as well as quality enjoyment for the many lake users.
+Preserving the quality of Otter Tail County lakes to provide a strong economic base for the county and state as well as quality enjoyment for the many lake users.

 What is our tax exempt status?